multirotorsociety/mrs-documentation/README.md

 This is made possible by the low resistance which is essential for the application of drones due to the high current that is drawn by the motors.
 As a result, a single short across the positive and negative wires is enough to kill the battery and cause an electrical fire due to the low internal resistance unlike AA/AAA batteries. **Special precaution has to be taken when handling lipos** to prevent puncture of cells or overcharge/discharge.

+In terms of charging, the safest way to charge lipos is by 1A per 1000mah(battery capacity).
+So a 500mah battery would charge at 0.5A.
+This rate is 1C, different manufacturers can specify different charge and discharge rates for the battery but to preserve battery health a charge rate of 1C is advised.

+Specialised lipo chargers allow for charging to HV(4.35V instead of 4.2v) and some do not automatically set a safe current charging so do be careful about that.

 <p align="center">
   <img src="https://cdn-global-hk.hobbyking.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/1/7/176399_9067000273-0.jpg" />
 </p>